kellyluo25/recollectives/_posts/2021-12-15-on-the-drive-down.md

 Perhaps some of my most unexpected encounters have happened on these spontaneously-struck walking conversations with people I had limited famliarity with.
 An acquaintance or someone I loosely knew once and felt compelled by politeness, each drawn into the orbit of our feet headed in the same directions.
 These routes are never specific to a person: different conversations, same path.
 But the instant familiarity still lingers, and what I really miss is the mutality of it.

 and I was thinking while walking alone on a new street with broken headphones—how lovely it is to have the familiarity of a sidewalk conversation with someone else.
-How you pass so many people in you're life you're never going to talk to, yet some may walk beside you after all.
+How you pass so many people you're never going to talk to, yet some may walk beside you after all.

 <br /><br />